 See also: Severance Tool

-"Severance pay" is compensation that is paid to a qualified employee who has his or her employment "severed."
-It compensates an employee for loss of seniority and job-related benefits.
-It also recognizes an employee's long service.
+“Severance pay” is compensation that is paid to a qualified employee who has his or her employment “severed.”
+It compensates an employee for losses (such as loss of seniority) that occur when a long-term employee loses his or her job.

 Severance pay is not the same as termination pay, which is given in place of the required notice of termination of employment.